 - Akos Valentinyi (University of Manchester)

 - Eyal Winter (The Hebrew University of Jerusalem and University of Leicester)

-Past contents, early on-line and and guidelines for authors can be found on the WILEY-BLACKWELL website
+Past contents and guidelines for authors can be found on the Wiley website.

 Please note that, before embarking on a full refereeing process, the editorial board assesses each new submission with a view to its potential for publication in The Manchester School.